techpmsap/S4HC_Bootcamp_2018/Day2/Exercise_22/Exercise_22.md

 1. Once you have deactivated all the outbound services click on **Save** to confirm the creation of your communication arrangement
 	![](images/26.png)

-1. If you scroll a little up this page, you can find a link for the **Business Partner Integration**: this will be the link which you need to use in the next exercises for retrieving Business Partners data.
+1. If you scroll a little up this page, you can find a link for the **Product Master - Create, Read, Update, Delete**: this will be the link which you need to use in the next exercises for retrieving Products data.
 The credentials are the Communication User you have defined here.
 Write down this link with its credentials because you will need them in the upcoming exercises
 	![](images/27.png)

 1. Click on the **Home** button to go back to the Home Page